Archive

 ...

-As the post says, in your JasperReport (we currently use iReport as a report editor) define a String field, let’s call it Image
+As the post says, in your JasperReport (we currently use iReport as a report editor) define a String field, let’s call it Image, for the image:

 with the Variable Expression: